-As part of Culture, Equity, and the Arts, MacArthur established a regranting partnership with the Field Foundation to offer general operating support to arts and cultural organizations in Chicago with annual budgets up to \$1 million.

-This partnership is called A Road Together (ART), an initiative of the Field Foundation supported by the MacArthur Foundation.
-ART is designed specifically for organizations with a strong commitment to equity that are reflective and inclusive of Chicago's diverse and historically underserved communities.
+As part of CEA, MacArthur established a regranting partnership with the Field Foundation to offer general operating support to arts and cultural organizations in Chicago with annual budgets up to \$1 million.
+This partnership, A Road Together (ART), is an initiative of the Field Foundation supported by MacArthur.

-View ART funding guidelines and application information.
+View ART funding guidelines and application information here: https://fieldfoundation.org/generalguidelines/art

-The Field Foundation maintains independent control and supervision the ART program.
+The Field Foundation maintains independent control and supervision of the ART program.
 Grant decisions in the ART program are made at the discretion of the Field Foundation.